loopstick/CCA_DigitalElectronics_Spring2020/README.md

 	- Debouncing

 - *Homework*
-  - look up 3 functions you don't know on Arduino Reference: https://www.arduino.cc/reference/en/
   - Read [Physical Computing’s Greatest Hits (and misses)](http://www.tigoe.net/blog/category/physicalcomputing/176/) and think about whether the your project is doing something in a meaningful or unique way.
 Will someone want to play with your project for longer than 5 seconds?
 Why or why not?
   - Write a concept proposal for your final project
-    - Your final project can be a fuly developed iteration of your midterm project incorporating "nice to have" functionality from the initial concept or additional functionality suggested by the first iteration.
+    - Your final project can be a fully developed iteration of your midterm project incorporating "nice to have" functionality from the initial concept or additional functionality suggested by the first iteration.

 		OR